Wednesday, August 31, 2016

 Because this is a historical everyone in it is acting like they're in something serious and not 'just' an episode of Doctor Who.
 There are fine performances from Barry Justice (Charles IX), Joan Young (as a dark and nasty Catherine de Medici), Michael Bilton (as Teligny), Erik Chitty (as Preslin), John Tillinger (Simon Duvall), Eric Thompson* (Gaston) and David Weston (as Nicholas) but the highlights for me are Leonard Sachs as Admiral de Coligny and Andre Morell (as Marshall Tavennes).

-Truth is I'm love learning about history & I have a love for Doctor Who historicals in general.
+Truth is I love learning about history and I have a love for Doctor Who historicals in general.
 This also is the nearest I think to serious historical drama than any other story in Doctor Who's run as Steven gets caught up in the plotting that is leading us to The Massacre of St. Bartholomew's Eve.

 So I really enjoyed this story.
 It's packed full of excellent performances.
 Oh.
 I should actually pause here to applaud Peter Purves who does a brilliant job of being the star of the show for most of the four episodes.
 His ability to reflect the angry bafflement of a man out of time is under-appreciated.
 Steven is another of the Hartnell companions that gets too often forgotten when we talk about great Doctor Who companions.